What, like, two girlfriends?

 Poly, schmolly.
 It’s just a polite way of saying your partner lets you cheat.

 No. Cheating is breaking the rules.
 If you aren’t breaking the rules of your relationship, you are not cheating, by definition.

 The rules need not be explicit; even breaking the tacit rules of a relationship is cheating.
-If you do anything you cannot feel comfortable telling your mate about, or if you do anything which you know would make your mate unhappy if he or she knew about it, you are quite likely cheating, plain and simple.
+If you do anything you cannot feel comfortable telling your mate about, or if you do anything that you know would make your mate unhappy if he or she knew about it, you are quite likely cheating, plain and simple.

 Polyamory is a completely different way to define your relationship.
-Polyamory is an acknowledgment of the simple fact that relationships do not come in "one size fits all."
-In a poly relationship--
+Polyamory is an acknowledgment of the simple fact that relationships do not come in “one size fits all.”
+In a poly relationship—

 Okay, okay, I understand.
 Poly is for people who can’t commit!

 No, no, no. Just the opposite, in fact; people who can’t commit to one person sure as hell can’t make a lasting commitment to two!